 It is in no way easy to make radical life (or career) changes, but it certainly can be done.
 So here are seven resolutions you can make for yourself right now to help you completely dominate the year ahead.

 1. Define what you really want

 Have you ever sat down and asked yourself what you really want?!
 Forget the self-deprecating or society-friendly answers here.
 Stop being embarrassed, and don’t ever think “Well that’s never going to happen so what’s the point?”
-The first step in getting what you want is asking for it.
+No dream is too big and the first step in getting what you want is asking for it.
 You have to at least being brave enough to vocalise it.

 It’s not uncommon to feel lost when it comes to career happiness.
 From an early age the education system force-feeds us the idea of what our lives should look like: Do well in school, go to uni, get a job, work your way up, get married, have a family… but what if you don’t want all that?
 What if you allowed yourself to consider what you really want.
 What if there was nothing holding you back?
 Then what would you do?